 Now on land, Pendleton Farm is a small scale, mixed vegetable operation located in Merville, on land leased through Baobab Farm.

 The overarching mission of the farm is to increase soil health and the biodiversity of the land, while providing high quality, local produce to the Comox Valley.
-We are currently working towards organic certification, and moving towards a minimal soil disturbance (no-till) system to keep the soil ecosystem as lively as possible.
+We are currently working towards organic certification, and operate with a minimal soil disturbance (no-till) system to keep the soil ecosystem as lively as possible.
 All planting, cultivation, and harvesting is done by hand.

 We currently have 1.5 acres in rotational vegetable production.
 The farm has begun planting a variety of mixed fruit trees to accompany the established apples already on the property.
-An acre of hazelnuts will be planted this fall.
+An acre and a half of hazelnuts was planted in the fall of 2020.

-Currently our produce is available at the Comox Bay Farmstand, through our CSA program, and to local restaurants.
+Currently our produce is available through our CSA program, at the on-site farm stand, at the Comox Valley Farmers Market, and to local restaurants.

 Owner & Farmer